AaghaFazal/AaghaFazal/README.md

 <p align="center"> <img src="https://wallpapercave.com/uwp/uwp757693.gif" height="250px" width="300px" ></img> <br><br> </p>

 Hello there!
-I am Fazal, and I currently studying in class 12th.
+I am Fazal, and I currently studying in B.Tech first year.
 I have a deep passion for coding and exploring the world of technology.
 My journey into the fascinating realm of programming began a few years ago, and ever since, I've been honing my skills and delving into various coding projects.

 ## Interests and Hobbies